xinitrc86/adash-cli/README.md

   package a\
   package b

 group 2:\
   package c\
   package a

-Backend will always store added packages for monitoring.
+Backend will always store all added packages for monitoring.

 ## monitor|mon
 Usage: monitor|mon <system> [options]